k3s-io/k3s/CONTRIBUTING.md

 - Doc issues are raised in this repository, and they are tracked under the `kind/documentation` label.
 - Pull requests are submitted to the K3s documentation source in the [k3s-io docs repository.](https://github.com/k3s-io/docs).

-If you're interested in contributing new tests, please see the `TESTING.md` in the tests directory.
+If you're interested in contributing new tests, please see the [TESTING.md](./tests/TESTING.md).

+## Code Convetion

+See the [code convetions documentation](./docs/contrib/code_conventions.md) for more information on how to write code for K3s.

 ### Opening PRs and organizing commits
 PRs should generally address only 1 issue at a time.
 If you need to fix two bugs, open two separate PRs.
 This will keep the scope of your pull requests smaller and allow them to be reviewed and merged more quickly.